 What first got me curious about the relationship between psychedelics and intelligence was an interesting correlation found with psychedelics and openness to experience.
 It turns out, psilocybin produced long-term increases in the personality trait known as openness to experience.
 Interestingly, out of all the personality traits studied in the five-factor model for personality, it is openness to experience that is most strongly linked to intelligence.
-More specifically, crystallized intelligence (although there is a small correlation to fluid intelligence as well), which can be made sense of in a somewhat boring way (nothing like a limitless drug, or is it?).
+More specifically, crystallized intelligence, although there is a small correlation to fluid intelligence as well.
 Openness to experience is a necessary quality for making the choice to engage in a more diverse range of experiences, and so you will build a larger library of experiences and notice more patterns in the world because you have actually observed more of the world in general.
 This could also provide behavioral changes that lead to self-stimulating of one’s intellect, a sort of constant training of your mind due to being more willing to engage in potentially challenging unknowns in the world, confronting novelty, which should aide in learning of new information.
 Beyond this, a possible mechanism for cognitive disruption is explored as a new study has found psychedelics to attenuate this mechanism which is involved in various forms of cognitive dysfunction such as age-related cognitive decline, stress induced cognitive impairment, depression related symptoms, and alcohol-induced cognitive impairment.

 So is there anything to this?